About the Institute

 Discover more about the DSI's long term plans: download our Strategy of DSI 2016-2021

-Data science is therefore by nature at the core of all modern transdisciplinary scientific activities, as it involves the whole life cycle of data, from acquisition and exploration to analysis and communication of the results.
+Data science is at the core of all scientific activities, as it involves the whole life cycle of data, from acquisition and exploration to analysis and communication of the results.
 Data science is not only concerned with the tools and methods to obtain, manage and analyse data: it is also about extracting value from data and translating it from asset to product.

 Launched on 1st April 2014, the Data Science Institute at Imperial College London aims to enhance Imperial's excellence in data-driven research across its faculties by fulfilling the following objectives.